estafette/estafette-extension-helmfile/README.md

 ## Introduction

-In order to install or update multiple Helm charts at once, the [helmfile](https://github.com/roboll/helmfile) tool can be used.
-This extension makes it easy to test _helmfile_ manifests before merging and applying them.
+In order to install or update multiple Helm charts at once, [helmfile](https://github.com/roboll/helmfile) is a very powerful tool.
+This [Estafette CI](https://estafette.io) extension makes it easy to test _helmfile_ manifests ahead of applying them through a GitOps approach.

 ## Usage